godamartonaron/GODA_pyPPG/docs/_build/html/_sources/README.rst.txt

    -  *.csv*: This format stores raw PPG signal data with comma separation.
 Similar to .txt, the sampling frequency must be provided as an input parameter to the script using 'fs'.
    -  *.edf*: The `European Data Format <https://www.edfplus.info/>`__ is supported, and it applies 'Pleth' channel by default.
 However, if using a different channel name, then the user needs to define it themselves.

-2. **Preprocessing**: The raw signal is filtered to remove unwanted noise and artifacts.
-Subsequently, the signal is resampled to 75 Hz.
+2. **Preprocessing**: The raw PPG signal is filtered to remove noise and artifacts.
+Subsequently, the first, second, and third derivatives (PPG', PPG'', and PPG'") of the PPG signal are computed and filtered.
+The resampling of the filtered PPG signal to 75 Hz is specifically performed for systolic peak detection.
 3. **Pulse wave segmentation**: The toolbox employs a peak detector to identify the systolic peaks.
 It uses an `improved version <https://arxiv.org/abs/2307.10398>`__ of a beat detection algorithm originally proposed in `(Aboy et al. 2005) <https://doi.org/10.1109/TBME.2005.855725>`__.
 Based on the peak locations, the toolbox also detects the pulse onsets and offsets, which indicate the start and end of the PPG pulse waves.
 4. **Fiducial points identification**: For each pulse wave, the toolbox detects a set of fiducial points.
 5. **Biomarker engineering**: Based on the fiducial points, a set of 74 PPG digital biomarkers (*i.e.* pulse wave features) are calculated.